sathyamvellal/shenv/README.md

 #### Why do you need this?

 Let's say you are working on something and you've cd'ed to directories deep in your filesystem, you have set up your own aliases, your own functions and other shell variables which help you in executing what you are working on better.
 Don't you get irritated if you want to open a terminal and want to cd every time, create these functions/variables/aliases, etc?
-ShEnv helps you in creating mini environments for each of such project directories!
+SHENV helps you in creating mini environments for each of such project directories!

 ### Shell Support